 So, your car is making a funny sound.
 Not the kind of funny anyone enjoys, but the kind that sends your mind racing.
-What IS that noise?
+What Is that noise?
 Is it coming from the engine?
 Does it signify a real problem?
 Am I going to be stranded on the side of the road?
 And, most importantly, how much is it going to cost to make it go away?
 All important questions, for sure.

 Identifying the noise is the first step in diagnosing your car’s issue.
-It could be a small matter like the knock caused from using the wrong type of gasoline.
+It could be a small matter like the knock caused by using the wrong type of gasoline.
 Then again, it could be a little squeak that ultimately means a damaged suspension system.